arjunrajmp/demo-unity/README.md

 1) Add your admob publisher id to the android-manifest.xml ( located in **Assets > Plugins > Android** ) of your app: Adpump doesn't use your admob adunits, however adpump uses the underlying admob APIs for which publisher id is mandatory.
-Even those admob accounts which are having ad limitation will work fine with Adpump.

 2) Add library dependency: Adpump is currently not hosted in maven central, hence you need to add the repository details to your gradle script to get the Adpump dependency resolved.